delventhalz/sawtooth-supply-chain/docs/source/family_specification.rst

 Transaction Payload
 -------------------

-All T&T transactions are wrapped in a tagged payload object to allow for the transaction to be dispatched to appropriate handling logic.
+All Supply Chain transactions are wrapped in a tagged payload object to allow for the transaction to be dispatched to appropriate handling logic.

 .. code-block:: protobuf

-   message TTPayload {
+   message SCPayload {
        enum Action {
            CREATE_AGENT = 1;
            CREATE_RECORD = 2;